KostasKoutrou/kostaskoutrou.github.io/_posts/2026-02-02-cyber-range-as-code-part1.md

 ## Architecture

-The initial infrastrcuture architecture is the following.
+The initial infrastructure architecture is the following.
 It is important to note here that this is the initial architecture idea, it is not final, and there may very well be changes during implementation.

 ![NetworkDesign-FW Rules drawio](https://github.com/user-attachments/assets/daeb1cd9-9816-49d0-874e-2836c15d9d86)